 The discipline of having an imperfect body and not allowing it to bother you is a very high spiritual discipline.
 Many fully realized masters go through life with a sick body, setting an example of not giving it importance, because the body is a cage of limitation.
 We are not in the body but the body is in us.
 Our greatest limitation is, “I am this body.”
 Not only is the body a limitation, but there are also hundreds of other limitations associated with it.
 So, although at first I corrected body imperfections instantly, I now prefer not to correct the body, but to have it not touch me, not even in the slightest, regardless of what is happening to it.
 This is something I started three or four years ago.

 I’ve done that at other times.
 Two Februaries ago, just before I went to New York, I was cutting down a very large dead cottonwood tree and I had my left foot on the bank of the tank, my right foot on a stump, about that high off the ground.
 The ground straight down–it was a wall of dirt.
-I had my left foot on a wall and my right foot on the stump, and I was cutting this tall cottonwood tree down–it was probably about 30 foot high.
-And for a moment I thought it was starting to move toward me, so I lifted up my foot ready to get out of its way but it didn’t come, and then I went to step again and I missed, and I must have fallen about four or five feet down on this foot, bent back like that.
+I had my left foot on a wall and my right foot on the stump, and I was cutting down this tall cottonwood tree–it was probably about 30 foot high.
+And for a moment I thought it was starting to move toward me, so I lifted up my foot, ready to get out of its way, but it didn’t come.
+And then I went to step again and I missed, and I must have fallen about four or five feet down on this foot, bent back like that.

 When I had that slipped disc, I’d awaken in the morning and, forgetting, I would not immediately “not be the body” and the pain would be severe.
 To get out of bed I’d actually have to fall out on hands and knees.
 I remember doing this the first day or two.
 Then I’d shake my head and say, “Wow, what is this?”
 Recognizing the situation, I would say, “Oh, I am not the body”; then I’d stand up, move through the day as though the body were okay, and the body could do anything and everything.
 And yet there was a weak distant pain that I knew was there, but it didn’t bother me.
 Now, this type of discipline is excellent if one can do it.
 Be not the body.